 The gut-brain connection

-These changes are features of the ‘gut-brain connection’⸺the two-way link between brain and bowels.
-This link is made up of several parts, including the vagus nerve and millions of neurons that surround the gut.
+These changes are features of the ‘gut-brain connection’ – the two-way link between the brain and bowels.
+This link is made up of several parts of the central nervous system, including the vagus nerve and millions of neurons that surround the gut.

 The neurons in the gut are complex and described as the ‘second brain’.
-This second brain interacts with the actual brain in a number of ways.
+This second brain interacts with the actual brain in several ways.
 The brain sends signals to the stomach and intestines to control digestion.
-Meanwhile the gut sends feedback signals back to the brain.
-These are usually unconscious, but in IBS become disrupted and may be felt consciously as pain.
+Meanwhile, the gut sends feedback signals back to the brain.
+Usually operating beneath our conscious radar, these essential processes get thrown off balance in people with IBS, leading to a heightened perception of pain signals.

 The gut-brain connection is at the heart of IBS.
-At its simplest, the pain you experience through IBS, as well as other symptoms such as diarrhoea and constipation, occur because of a miscommunication between the gut and the brain.
+At its simplest, the symptoms you experience (like pain, diarrhea, and constipation) occur because of a miscommunication between the gut and the brain.

 Trauma and IBS

-Just as stress can play a role in IBS, so can trauma.
+Just as stress and anxiety can play a role in IBS, so can trauma.
 Up to 50% of people with IBS have experienced trauma, including PTSD, from life events such as:

 • Sexual abuse